Call for Pre-Conference Workshops

 Selection Criteria

 - The intellectual excitement of the topic.
-Is it likely to break new ground or merely reiterate tired, old debates?
+Is it likely to break new ground, provide a new lens for examining existing viewpoints, or merely reiterate tired, old debates?

 - Diversity and inclusion, in all forms.
 (See expectations below.)